jonjamz/blaze-forms/README.md

 **[AutoForm](https://github.com/aldeed/meteor-autoform)**

-> While AutoForm strives to offer every option under the sun, `templates:form` is minimalist in nature--it gives you what you need to build your own stuff, and doesn't make too many assumptions!
+> While AutoForm strives to offer every option under the sun, `templates:forms` is minimalist in nature--it gives you what you need to build your own stuff, and doesn't make too many assumptions!

-* AutoForm is a much heavier package than `templates:form`, as it aims to do much more.
+* AutoForm is a much heavier package than `templates:forms`, as it aims to do much more.
 * Its API is significantly more verbose.
 * It has many features and options--perhaps too many, depending on your taste.
   * AutoForm will auto-generate HTML forms for you off your schema.